 A “normal” camera with a good zoom range:

 If you’re a serious photographer, then you’ll probably already have an idea of the sort of gear you’ll want to take with you.

 The good news is that you can get very close to nearly all of the wildlife, with just the odd bird proving a tad elusive.

-We took a range of lenses, covering a variety of focal lengths (17mm to 300mm) on our full frame camera (a Canon 6D) and our crop sensor mirrorless Sony – between them they let us get all the shots we wanted, from close ups of boobies to wide angle landscape shots.
+We took a range of lenses, covering a variety of focal lengths (17mm to 300mm) on our full frame camera (a Canon R5) and a crop sensor mirrorless Sony – between them they let us get all the shots we wanted, from close ups of boobies to wide angle landscape shots.

 Only for some shots of further away birds did we need to switch to the 55-210mm on the Sony (full frame equivalent up to 300mm).